michuanhaohao/reid-strong-baseline/README.md

     Create a directory to store reid datasets under this repo or outside this repo.
 Remember to set your path to the root of the dataset in `config/defaults.py` for all training and testing or set in every single config file in `configs/` or set in every single command.

+    You can reate a directory to store reid datasets under this repo via

+    ```bash
+    cd reid-strong-baseline
+    mkdir data
+    ```

     （1）Market1501

     * Download dataset to `data/` from http://www.liangzheng.org/Project/project_reid.html